javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 #### `event.preventDefault()` in `beforeunload` event doesn't stop user.

-That may sound weird, but most of browsers don't do this.
+That may sound weird, but most of browsers don't ask user with `event.preventDefault()`.
 Which means, following code may not work.
 ```js
 window.addEventListener("beforeunload", (event) => {
 	event.preventDefault();